 - Cyber threat intelligence feeds and databases

-Advanced SOCs leverage next generation tools, in particular next-generation SIEMs, which provide machine learning and advanced behavioral analytics, threat hunting capabilities, and built-in automated incident response.
+Advanced SOCs leverage next generation tools, specifically next-generation SIEMs, which provide machine learning and advanced behavioral analytics, threat hunting capabilities, and built-in automated incident response.

 Learn more about the SOC, SecOps, and SIEM.